-Opinion
+Qualified Opinion

-We have audited the consolidated financial statements of Keewatin-Patricia District School Board and its controlled entities (the Group), which comprise the consolidated statement of financial position as at August 31, 2019, the consolidated statements of operations, changes in cash flows and net debt for the year then ended, and notes to the consolidated financial statements, including a summary of significant accounting policies.
+We have audited the consolidated financial statements of Keewatin-Patricia District School Board and its controlled entities (the Group), which comprise the consolidated statement of financial position as at August 31, 2020, the consolidated statements of operations, changes in cash flows and net debt for the year then ended, and notes to the consolidated financial statements, including a summary of significant accounting policies.

-In our opinion, the accompanying consolidated financial statements of the Group as at and for the year ended August 31, 2019 are prepared, in all material respects, in accordance with the basis of accounting described in Note 1 to the consolidated financial statements.
+In our opinion, except for the possible effects of the matter described in the Basis for Qualified Opinion section of our report, the accompanying consolidated financial statements of the Group as at and for the year ended August 31, 2020 are prepared, in all material respects, in accordance with the basis of accounting described in Note 1 to the consolidated financial statements.

-Basis for Opinion
+Basis for Qualified Opinion